digital-land/local-authority-addresses/content/guidance.md

+---
-## How to find the local authority for an address
+title: Finding the local authority for an address
+---

 This guidance is intended to help people building a government or other public service determine the local authority which an individual property or premises resides.

 ## Using the postcode